alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap2.md

 D. Black-hat hacking

-20. C. Renee was not authorized to perform this security testing, so her work does not fit into the category of white-hat hacking.However, she also does not have malicious intent, so her work cannot be categorized as a black-hat attack.
+20. C. Renee was not authorized to perform this security testing, so her work does not fit into the category of white-hat hacking.
+However, she also does not have malicious intent, so her work cannot be categorized as a black-hat attack.
 Instead, it fits somewhere in between the two extremes and would best be described as gray-hat hacking.